andraspatka/free-genai-bootcamp-2025/opea/README.md

 ```
 RuntimeError: This version of jaxlib was built using AVX instructions, which your CPU and/or operating system do not support.
 You may be able work around this issue by building jaxlib from source.
 ```

+-> Compiling the docker image myself makes it work.
+The dockerfile needs some updates so that it works.
+I forked the opea repo and made some changes to it and then added it here as a submodule.

+The text2sql service is starting up correctly now!